sebasrodusa/ProsperityFIN-Financial-Platform-Planning-6288/README.md

    npm run preview
    ```

-Supabase serves as the data backend for this project, while Clerk handles authentication.
+Supabase serves as the data backend for this project, while Clerk handles authentication and issues the JWTs used to authorize access to Supabase.

 ## Role Metadata